grafana/agent/docs/sources/flow/reference/cli/run.md

 If `--cluster.advertise-interfaces` is not explicitly set, the agent will infer one from the `eth0` and `en0` local network interfaces.
 If the advertised address cannot be determined, the agent will fail to start.
-Since Windows does not have interfaces name `eth0` or `en0`, Windows users must explicitly pass at least one valid network interface for `--cluster.advertise-interfaces` or a value for `--cluster.advertise-address`.
+Since Windows does not use the interface names `eth0` or `en0`, Windows users must explicitly pass at least one valid network interface for `--cluster.advertise-interfaces` or a value for `--cluster.advertise-address`.

 The comma-separated list of addresses provided in `--cluster.join-addresses`